crittercism/apteligent-xamarin-sdk/README.md

 source ${SRCROOT}/CrittercismSDK/dsym_upload.sh
 ```

-For more information regarding how to upload a Xamarin iOS Crittercism refer to the  [Crittercism docs](http://docs.crittercism.com/ios/ios.html)
+For more information regarding how to upload a Xamarin iOS Crittercism refer to the [Crittercism docs](https://docs.apteligent.com/ios/ios.html)

 ##Sample Application

-Sample Application demonstrating using the Crittercsism Xamarin Component for iOS and Android
+Sample Application demonstrating using the Crittercism Xamarin Component for iOS and Android

 ###iOS Sample Application